 Here are four steps you can follow to ensure you are always collecting phone numbers and communicating via SMS in a compliant manner.

 - Consent must be obtained in writing via a physically signed agreement, a digitally signed agreement, or most commonly, an SMS opt-in.
 An opt-in text message is one in which the user provides you with their number with the understanding that they will receive text messages.
 During this process, you then send them a text message to confirm that their number is real and that they consent to receive future text messages from your business.

-- It is helpful to disclose the type of content they will receive and the frequency.
+- Disclose the type of content they will receive and the frequency of messages.

-- In subsequent text messages, it is considered a best practice to mention your company by name, the content/offer aligned with what they opted in for, the frequency of messages, possible carrier costs and fees, and an option for them to request help or opt-out of future texts.
+- In subsequent text messages, it is considered a best practice to mention your company by name, the frequency of messages, possible carrier costs and fees, and an option for them to request help or opt-out of future texts.

 Learn more about how you can use Klaviyo to properly collect consent from your subscribers.

 If my customers already consent to receive email, can I skip this?

 No. If somebody is on your email list, it does not necessarily mean you have consent to send them text messages as well, even if they provide their phone number when they subscribe to your emails.
 Vice versa, if somebody consents to receive text messages from you, it does not necessarily imply email consent.
 Your email list and text list consent are treated separately by Klaviyo.

 What if my customers opt-out of future SMS text messages?
 How long do I have to honor opt-out requests?

 It’s important to note that the most common way for people to remove consent is to reply “STOP” to any text message you send.
 However, you should be aware that some people may request to remove consent via other avenues, such as by emailing or calling your customer support team, or even contacting you via social media channels.